 Jack Keiser Papers

-He was licensed as a lay reader in the Church of England in 1951 and he joined the staff of the William Temple College and Foundation in 1969.
+Jack Keiser (1915-2001) combined a career in the engineering industry with active participation in Christian lay ministry, with a particular involvement in the Student Christian Movement and Industrial Mission Association.
+Keiser was licensed as a lay reader in the Church of England in 1951 and joined the staff of the William Temple College and Foundation in 1969.

-The collection is of interest to students of social history, the lay ministry, industrial missions and the Christian socialist movement.
+The collection is of interest to students of social history, lay ministry, industrial mission and the Christian socialist movement.